Dog behaviour can tell you a lot about your dog and some behaviours can have multiple meanings. Read below to find out what to look out for.

-There are quite a few reasons why your dog might lick you.
+There are quite a few reasons why your dog behaviour might include licking you.
 Some of these are:

 Unlike humans, who have sweat glands all over their bodies, dogs only have them on the pads of their paws.
 Therefore, panting is the main way for them to cool down when they are hot.
 Panting allows dogs to circulate the necessary air throughout their body.
 Dogs also pant when they are excited or scared – you may notice them panting when you get home from work or during a thunderstorm.
-If you notice that your dog is excessively panting, take them to your vet.
+If you notice that your dog behaviour starts to include excessive panting, take them to your vet.

 Dogs tilt their heads and reposition their ears when we’re talking to them in order to hear better, identify familiar sounds or words and understand what we’re saying.
 They may also tilt their head to get a better view of our facial expressions, body language and eye movements.